Get insider access

 Gigabyte M32U

-The Dell G3223Q and the Gigabyte M32U are both excellent 4k gaming monitors.
+The Dell G3223Q and the Gigabyte M32U are both decent 4k gaming monitors.
 They're very similar overall as they each have a 144Hz refresh rate, HDMI 2.1 bandwidth, and a quick response time, but the Gigabyte has a backlight strobing feature, which the Dell doesn't have.
 However, the Dell gets brighter, so it's better for well-lit rooms, and the out-of-the-box accuracy is much better, too.

 Dell U3223QE

-The Dell U3223QE and the Dell G3223Q are different types of 4k, 32 inch monitors.
+The Dell U3223QE and the Dell G3223Q are different types of 4k, 32-inch monitors.
 The G3223Q is a gaming monitor with a much higher refresh rate, VRR support, and quick response times, while the U3223QE is an office monitor with much better ergonomics and a bigger selection of inputs.
 Besides the different features, they have similar picture quality, but the G3223Q has much better reflection handling.

 Dell Alienware AW3225QF